leaktk/docs/ARCHITECTURE.md

 ### Analyzers

 Analyzers take scan results, analyze them, and generate alerts.
-They may verify leaks, filter existing items out, add/remove tags from the alerts, etc.
+They may verify creds, filter existing items out, add/remove tags from the alerts, etc.

 An alert SHOULD have all of the same fields as a scan result, but an analyzer MAY alter the information in a field.
 It MAY also add additional fields.